wongjiahau/Clean-Code/README.md

 What does that mean?
 Is this comment important?
 ```
+## The most important thing is that:
+ If you're code is **clean**, you can catch bug **easily**.
+ If you're code is **dirty**, bugs will crawl *everywhere* !

+### Let's explain it with a metaphor:
+Let's say one day you saw a cockroach running in your room, because you hate it so you want to catch it.
+Now imagine for 2 cases :
+- Case A : Your room is very tidy and clean
+- Case B : Your room is very messy and dirty

+Now, for which case do you think it is easier for you to catch the cockroach?
+Of course is Case A!
+So, this concepts also applies to coding.
+No exceptions.

 # How to write **clean** code?
 # Use good naming
 ### You have to know the naming convention